Handbook for PhD Students in Statistics

 All students must take the Applied Statistics and Mathematical Statistics sequence.
 In addition, it is highly recommended that students take a third core sequence based on their interests and in consultation with the Department Graduate Advisor (DGA).
 All students must participate in one quarter of consulting.

 Preliminary exams: At the start of their second year, several weeks before the start of the Fall quarter, the students take two preliminary examinations.
 The students will be informed by June 1 of the precise dates.
 All students must take the Applied Statistics Prelim.
 The prelim is a take-home exam provided online to the students during prelim week.
 Student written reports are handed in two days later.
-A few days later, after the faculty review the reports the students have a 30 minute oral interview about their report.
+A few days later, after the faculty review the reports, the students have a 30-minute oral interview about their report.

 For the second prelim, students can choose to take either the Theoretical Statistics or the Probability prelim.
-Students planning to take the Probability prelim should take the Probability sequence as their third first year course sequence and must receive approval from the DGA to take 38300 in the Spring instead of 348.
+Students planning to take the Probability prelim should take the Probability sequence as their third first year course sequence and must receive approval from the DGA to take STAT 38300 in the Spring instead of STAT 348.

 A student will not be allowed to take the prelims if they haven't successfully completed a quarter of consulting during their first year.